Theomat/theomat.github.io/_pages/cnrs.md

 =

 This guide was made with the help of two friends [Corto Mascle](https://corto-mascle.github.io/) and [Clément Legrand-Duchesne](https://johnlepoulpe.github.io/).
-Shameless plug: I believe they have all the skills for a CR position, so if they were to join your team they would be great additions!

 **This guide aims to have information not already present in the following posts:**